mikaelkindborg/VimanaCode/README.md

 The following are the performance test results for the interpreter and native code in C, PHP and Python.

-I have used factorial(20) with 10.000.000 iterations for the benchmark test.
+I have used factorial(20) with 10,000,000 iterations for the benchmark test.

     C:            0.84s
     PHP:          6.14s
     Python:      21.38s
     Vimana PHP: 433.00s (optimized version)
     Vimana C:   254.00s (first version)
-    Vimana C:    26.61s (optimized version)
+    Vimana C:    26.61s (optimized version v4_c)
+    Vimana C:    17.79s (optimized version v7_c)
     Vimana JS:  425.00s (first version)

 My goal is to be as fast as Python, and it is pretty close.
 Futher optimizations are possible.

+UPDATE 210514: Latest version is faster than the Python benchmark.
+The environment lookup is however not that flexible, will try a new model that will probably be slower.
+Then there is the issue of GC.
+However, using Forth-style parameter passing rather than named variables could provide a speedup.
+Still more to come!

 This is the test program for the C-version: